Home

 You need to get your numbers from somewhere, and this is where a trial balance report comes in handy.
 This bookkeeping worksheet shows a simple bird’s-eye view of each ledger account.
 It includes your closing balances, which you can directly input into your income statement.

-You can create one manually, but it will save you a lot of time if you use automated software that calculates your numbers for you instead.
+You can create one manually, but using accounting software saves a lot of time by calculating the numbers for you.

 Step #3: Calculate your total revenue